thom-bahm/OpenGL-basic-demo/README.md

-# OceanOrWaterRendering
+# OpenGLv2
-Trying to create a realistic dynamic body of water using Gerstner waves and hopefully Fast Fourier transform, most likely in ue4.
-Goal is to have a body of water (likeley an ocean) with realistic waves.
-Ultimate goal would be to have dynamic waves with adjustable sizing and high realism, and a landscape created in WorldCreator that the body of water could interact with to some extent.
+Ultimate goal is to create realistic water and waves that run in realtime, many many side goals and much groundwork needs to be laid down before that though.

 ## Sources / Information